East China Normal University

 The Global China Program provides an excellent opportunity for students to learn about China through academic and cultural immersion during one semester.
 This program is open to current college students who wish to study in China for one semester (15 weeks).
-The program consists of two parts—Chinese Language course and Content courses on China Studies and other fields which will be conducted in English.
+The program consists of two parts:

 The Global China Program offers a credit structure which is identical to the majority of North American universities and colleges.
 Course contents are carefully designed to meet the requirements of North American universities and colleges.

-Students can access to the on-line application system to apply and register for courses or fill out the Application Form for Global China Program which can be downloaded from our website.
+Students can access to the on-line application system to apply and register for courses.

-We will offer English taught content courses on China Studies and several levels of Chinese language course.
-Students may take up to four courses (including one Chinese language course).
-Please note that a course might be cancelled if the minimum enrollment is not reached.
+In each semester, we offer English taught content courses on China Studies and several levels of Chinese language course.
+Students may take up to four courses.
+Please note that a course might be canceled if the minimum enrollment is not reached.

-Since 1978 when China initiated economic reforms and opening up policies, the Chinese economy has been one of the fastest growing economies.
-China is now the world's second biggest economy and second biggest exporter.
-What are the impacts of China's rise on the global economy?
-What will other countries react to China's economic emerge?
-This course is designed to provide students with the knowledge of what has happened to China and its impact on global economy in the last three decades.
-The course will offer in-depth discussion of Chinese macroeconomic development, industrial structure, trade pattern, economic imbalance, and its impact on the rest of the world economy, particularly on Asia, the US, and Africa.
+Since 1978 when China initiated economic reforms and opening up policies, the Chinese economy has been one of the fastest growing economies with an average annual growth rate of nearly 10% for more than 4 decades.
+China is now the world’s second largest economy, and the biggest exporter in commodities.
+On the other hand, China is also becoming one of the world’s No.1 energy importer, raw material consumer and CO2 emitter.
+What are the impacts of China’s rise on the global economy?
+What will other counties react to China’s economic emerge?
+This course is designed to provide students with the knowledge of what has happened to China and its impacts on global economy in the last decades.
+The course will offer in-depth discussions of Chinese macroeconomic development, industrial structure, trade pattern, economic imbalance, and its impact on the rest of the world economy, particularly on Asia, the Latin America, and Africa.

 Course Name: Globalization and Urbanization: China's Urban Transformation and What It Means for the World

-This course introduces students to the recent literature on China's immense urban transformation process, spatial restructuring and urban problems it causes.
-Much of the course focuses on the post-1978 period, which fundamentally differs from the preceding 30 years of state socialism.
-The topics are mainly divided into three parts.
-Part 1 is on the process and the uniqueness of urbanization in China.
+China, once the biggest agrarian nation, has become the biggest urban society in the world, which not only poses enormous opportunities as well as challenges for China, but also carries far-reaching implications for the rest of the world.
+This course introduces students to the recent literature on the immense urban transformation and offers a critical understanding of China’s urbanization, social-spatial restructuring and urban issues.
+The course focuses on the post-1978 period, which fundamentally differs from the previous 30 years of state socialism.
+The topics are mainly divided into four parts.
+Part I sets the context, describing the global context of urban development, China’s geographical setting, and historical urban system.
+Part II focuses on the processes and the uniqueness of urbanization in China.
 Issues such as the socialist ideology, the household registration (hukou) system, rural-urban migration and globalization will be discussed.
-We will also pay special attention to the process of urban development in Shanghai.
-Part 2 is on the spatial restructuring of Chinese cities.
-We will study the dominant work unit (danwei) compounds in pre-reform era, urban renewal and expansion and the diversified urban landscapes in post-reform era, urban renewal and expansion and the diversified urban landscapes in post-reform era.
-Part 3 will examine various urban issues emerging with the rapid urbanization, such as the massive migration and assimilation, housing problems, urban inequality and discontent.
+We will also pay special attention to the urban development in Shanghai.
+Part III outlines the social-spatial restructuring of Chinese cities in post-reform era.
+We will study the urban expansion on the edge as well as the urban renewal in the old city core.
+Part IV examines various urban issues emerging with the rapid urbanization, such as the massive migration, citizenship and incorporation, urban land and housing problems, urban inequality and social discontent, and environmental issues.

 History & Culture